taogen-docs/resources-of-learning/directions/java-resources.md

 #### Functional Programming

-- Mastering Lambdas: Java Programming in a Multicore World by Maurice Naftalin
+- Mastering Lambdas: Java Programming in a Multicore World (2014) by Maurice Naftalin
-- Java 8 Lambdas: Pragmatic Functional Programming by Richard Warburton
+- Java 8 Lambdas: Functional Programming For The Masses (2014) by Richard Warburton
+- Functional Programming in Java: Harness the Power of Streams and Lambda Expressions (2nd, 2023) by Venkat Subramaniam
+- Functional Programming in Java: How functional techniques improve your Java programs (2017) by Pierre-Yves Saumont
+- A Functional Approach to Java: Augmenting Object-Oriented Java Code with Functional Principles (2023) by Ben Weidig

 #### Object-Oriented Programming